Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 \subsubsection{Ground-state energy and excitation gap}

 Figure~\ref{fig:E0gapehmu10} shows the ground-state energy per site $E_0/M$ and the excitation gap $\Delta E=E_1-E_0$ (inset) as functions of $V$.
 In both clusters, $E_0/M$ increases monotonically with $V$, reflecting the additional Coulomb energy cost of adjacent occupancy.
 The gaps, however, exhibit distinct behaviors: for the $3\times4$ lattice, $\Delta E$ decreases smoothly from $\sim0.41$ at $V=0$ to nearly zero at $V=5$, while for the $4\times4$ lattice it first rises slightly, peaks near $V\!\approx\!1.5$, and then collapses toward zero beyond $V\!\gtrsim\!3$.
 The simultaneous flattening of $E_0/M$ and collapse of $\Delta E$ signal a suppression of charge excitations and a crossover to a correlated, nearly degenerate manifold of charge-ordered states.
+At large $V$, the nearest-neighbor repulsion forces electrons to avoid adjacent sites, creating multiple low-energy charge configurations that are nearly degenerate --- hence the gap collapses and the energy flattens \cite{Aaron2014}.
+Finite-size scaling behavior of the excitation gap is discussed in Appendix \ref{FSSU10}.